What Is The Spouse Element?

 The Spouse Element From Your Own Chart’s Perspective

-There will be cases where even though your partner does not outrightly harm you, they will still feel stifling for the lack of a better word to put it.
-They might limit your own growth if they are not handling their lives well, and you end up having to help them instead of both focusing individually on your own goals and aspirations.
+There will be cases where even though your partner does not outrightly harm you, they will still feel stifling, for lack of a better word to put it.
+They might limit your growth if they are not handling their lives well, and you have to help them instead of focusing individually on your goals and aspirations.

-Companionship is always nice, but even more importantly, your partner is someone who must be able to bring out the best in you and give you the inspiration to achieve greater things and imbue you with a sense of purpose.
-One thing that I realized from my consultations is that the people who end up in fulfilling relationships have a very clear idea why they wish to be in a relationship, whereas those in the troubled relationships are those who wish to fill a void within them, needed healing in one form or another, or were just really afraid of being alone.
-In a way, our BaZi charts can tell us of our karmic debt with have when it comes to relationships, and some of us end up with the wrong people as we have a debt to return or a lesson to learn.
+Companionship is always nice, but even more importantly, your partner must be able to bring out the best in you, inspire you to achieve greater things, and imbue you with a sense of purpose.
+One thing I realized from my consultations is that the people who end up in fulfilling relationships have a clear idea of why they wish to be in a relationship.
+In contrast, those in troubled relationships wish to fill a void within themselves, need healing in one form or another, or are just really afraid of being alone.
+In a way, our BaZi charts can tell us of the karmic debt with have when it comes to relationships, and some of us end up with the wrong people as we have a debt to return or a lesson to learn.

-I guess it has a little to do with fate as well; as much as everyone would like to pick a partner who would be good to them to the point we have to bring their BaZi charts to the table, whether we do end up with such a great partner totally different story.
-If you wish to hear more of this perspective, please read this blog post: On Love, Marriage & Spouses Who Bring ‘Good Luck’ – A BaZi & Zi Wei Dou Shu Perspective
+I guess it has a little to do with fate as well; as much as everyone would like to pick a partner who would be good to them to the point, we have to bring their BaZi charts to the table, whether we do end up with such a great partner different story.
+If you wish to hear more of this perspective, please read this blog post: On Love, Marriage & Spouses Who Bring ‘Good Luck’ – A BaZi & Zi Wei Dou Shu Perspective.